Regional State Director, Texas

 As a regional director of The Nature Conservancy in Texas, Laura Huffman heads a statewide team of scientists, conservation experts and support staff whose work protects the integrity of Texas’ vast natural resources and most iconic landscapes.
-Huffman is also founding director of the Conservancy’s North America Cities program, created to support cities as they integrate natural infrastructure into local planning and development initiatives in ways that safeguard people and reduce vulnerability to climate change.
+Huffman is also chair of the North America Cities Committee, created to support cities as they integrate natural infrastructure into local planning and development initiatives in ways that safeguard people and reduce vulnerability to climate change.

 In her role as Texas regional director, Huffman establishes conservation strategy and provides public policy leadership in order to advance The Nature Conservancy’s mission to protect the land and water on which all life depends.
 Under her leadership, the organization has been instrumental in the development and subsequent passage of the RESTORE Act, a landmark piece of federal legislation that dedicates 80% of penalties resulting from the 2010 Deepwater Horizon oil spill to affected Gulf Coast states.
 She has also worked closely with Texas legislators to draft legislation with far-reaching ramifications for statewide water conservation and spearheaded the expansion of water protection funds in Central Texas.
 Since 2000, these citizen approved water funds have generated nearly a billion dollars to protect drinking water in Austin and San Antonio, two of the fastest growing metro areas in the country.
 They have also emerged as a proven best practice for cities needing a practical, customizable way to protect water quality and quantity.